mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 About
 -----

-[SADI](http://sadiframework.org/content/about-sadi/) is a framework to define Semantic Web Services that consume and produce [RDF](http://www.w3.org/standards/techs/rdf), and [SADI-Galaxy](https://github.com/mikel-egana-aranguren/SADI-Galaxy) makes SADI services available in the popular [Galaxy](http://galaxyproject.org/) platform.
-Thus, SADI-Galaxy is a nice SADI client to invoke SADI services in an environment that Biologists use often, and in which SADI services can interact with other tools and services.
+[SADI](http://sadiframework.org/content/about-sadi/) is a framework to define Semantic Web Services that consume and produce [RDF](http://www.w3.org/standards/techs/rdf).
 On the other hand, [Docker](http://www.docker.com/whatisdocker/) is a sort of "virtualisation" environment for deploying applications very easily, without configuration or installation of dependencies.
-Therefore I have created ADI-Docker, a Docker image containing all the necessary SADI tools that can be easily invoked through the Galaxy tools also provided in this repository.
+Therefore I have created SADI-Docker, a Docker image containing all the necessary SADI tools that can be easily invoked through the Galaxy tools also provided in this repository.
 Therefore, SADI can be used within Galaxy with a minimal installation (only the Docker image and the Galaxy XML files, see bellow).
 Even more, the SADI-Docker can be used as a regular Docker image, runing it as a standalone Operating System pre-configured to invoke SADI services.

 Installation
 -----